 Here is a list of winter foods to keep you warm and improve your overall health:

 - Ghee: Pure and ethically sourced A2 ghee is one of the most easily digestible immunity-boosting fats, which generates instant heat and energy to keep your body warm.
 We can change our cooking medium to ghee or add it to your roti, rice, or khichadi during the winter season.
 It also keeps the skin moist and prevents dryness associated with winters.

 - Amla: The Indian gooseberry comes packed with immunity-boosting vitamin C, which helps to keep infections at bay.
 You can have amla in the form of murabba, pickles, candies, chutneys, juice, or eat as is with a sprinkle of black pepper powder.
-Check this article on Amla Benefits Usage and Recipes.
+Check this article on the benefits of Amla.

 - Chikki (Peanut Brittle): Winter is the season to eat chikkis or traditional energy bars.
 A lot of commercially bought chikki is loaded with liquid glucose, white sugar, and maltodextrin.
 You can make chikki at home with sesame seeds or peanuts and jaggery.
 These foods generate good heat in the body.
 Sesame seeds are a rich source of calcium, zinc, manganese, and even iron to keep the bones strong and ensure healthy blood circulation.